Reliance of the Traveller

-As recently as 1991, Reliance of the Traveller became the first standard Islamic legal reference to be translated into English (or any of the European languages), to be certified by Al-Azhar University in Egypt.
+In 1991, an English translation by Nuh Ha Mim Keller became the first translation of a standard Islamic legal reference into a European language to be certified by Al-Azhar University in Egypt.

 Keller translation

-Umdat as-Salik was translated into English by the American Muslim scholar Nuh Ha Mim Keller in 1991 and became the first translation of a standard Islamic legal reference in a European language to be certified by Al-Azhar University.
+Umdat as-Salik was translated into English by the American Muslim scholar Nuh Ha Mim Keller in 1991 and became the first translation of a standard Islamic legal reference in a European language to be certified by Al-Azhar University; the certification is reproduced in the book.
 The translation comprises 26 sections titled according to the letters of the English alphabet, Book A, Book B, Book C, etc.

 Books A through C contain introductory material forming a guide to fiqh compiled by Keller.
 Books D through O correspond to the original work of al-Misri, commencing with an "Author's Introduction".
-Following are translations of eight shorter works - Books P through V - which address topics such as personal ethics, character, and traditional Islamic Sufism, and include famous classical texts such as Al-Ghazzali's Ihya’ ʿulum al-din and Nawawi's Riyadh as-Saaliheen.
+Following are translations of a series of shorter works (Books P through V) which address topics such as personal ethics, character, and traditional Islamic Sufism, and include famous classical texts such as Al-Ghazzali's Ihya' 'ulum al-din and Nawawi's Riyadh as-Saaliheen.
 Book W consists of extensive notes and appendices, Book X offers thumbnail biographies of hundreds of figures mentioned throughout the work, and Books Y and Z conclude it with a bibliography and indexes.

-Certain sections of the book were left untranslated (although the original Arabic text is retained), as Keller considered them irrelevant to modern societies.
-These parts include a section on slavery, describing the rights and duties of slaves and their masters, as well as some smaller sections such as, for example, a discussion on fixing utensils using gold.